kmerz/bitmap_editor/README.md

 ## Clear canvas

-To clear a canvas with white pixels add C to the canvas.
+To clear a canvas with white pixels add C to the image processing file.
 This command does not take any arguments.

 The example creates a white canvas with 5 rows and 6 columns and then